-- The e-textbook for this course is fully online.
-Microbiology Fundamentals, An Introduction (Tortora, Funke, and Case) 14th Edition, Online Edition is from MasteringMicrobiology by Pearson Publishing.
-This electronic textbook is required. - Instructions on how to purchase and activate the E-Book are within the Canvas course.
-Do not purchase a paper edition. - This e-textbook provides complete access to textbook chapters, homework, quizzes, figures, tables, animations, etc. The e-textbook serves as a reference that provides tutorial information, helps students prepare for the lectures, and provides supplemental materials for the lectures.
+- Instructions on how to purchase and activate the E-Book are within the Canvas course.
+Do not purchase a paper edition. - This e-textbook provides complete access to textbook chapters, homework, online quizzes, figures, tables, animations, etc. The e-textbook serves as a reference that provides tutorial information, helps students prepare for the lectures, and provides supplemental materials for the lectures.
 It also provides practice exams.
 Students may take these exams multiple times.
 Most of the tables, figures, and animations used in lectures and lecture notes come from the e-book.